mehulagg/gitlab/doc/api/experiments.md

 ## List all experiments

 Get a list of all experiments.
-Each experiment has an enabled status indicating whether the experiment is enabled in some contexts, not necessarily globally.
+Each experiment has an `enabled` status that indicates whether the experiment is enabled globally, or only in specific contexts.

 ```plaintext
 GET /experiments